 Skill Level: Middle of the strenuous category, not the most strenuous we hike, but not the least.
 There is also a rock scramble with a reward of a vista offering an amazing 360 degree view!
 Note that there is one big hill at the end for a great leg workout with 1000 feet of elevation gain in 1/2 mile so it ends with a real butt kicker!

 Trail Notes for Leaders

-We hike rain or shine.
+We hike rain, snow, or shine (Hence the special gear requirement).
 Click here to see an up to the minute forecast for where we will be hiking.

 Our RSVP Policies and Group Etiquette